-The discussion of training in higher discriminating awareness starts with the second half of verse forty-one:
+The discussion of training in higher discriminating awareness starts with the second half of verse 41:

 (41b) However, if you have failed to apply yourself to far-reaching discriminating awareness, you will be unable to deplete the obscurations.

-The concentration, a stilled and settled mind by itself and the advanced awarenesses by themselves are not enough for gaining enlightenment.
-To gain enlightenment we have to get rid of the two sets of obscurations.
-The first set is referring to the various disturbing emotions and disturbing attitudes that we have and their seeds, karmic seeds or legacies.
+The concentration, a stilled and settled mind by itself, and the advanced awarenesses by themselves, are not enough for gaining enlightenment.
+To gain enlightenment, we have to get rid of the two sets of obscurations.
+The first set refers to the various disturbing emotions and disturbing attitudes that we have, and their seeds − karmic seeds or legacies.
 These obscurations prevent our liberation from samsara.
 They obscure our ability to see reality clearly.

-And then the second set of obscurations are regarding all knowable phenomena.
-This second set of obscurations was what we were referring to yesterday in terms of our periscope vision.
-They prevent us from gaining enlightenment in the sense that they prevent us from being able to see all sentient beings and all the karmic connections and all the influences of everything on them and what effects all our teachings will have on various people, and so on.
-So, we need to get rid of this second set of obscurations in order to achieve enlightenment.
+The second set of obscurations is regarding all knowable phenomena.
+This second set of obscurations was what we were referring to in terms of our periscope vision.
+They prevent us from gaining enlightenment in the sense that they prevent us from being able to see all sentient beings, all the karmic connections, all the influences of everything on them, and the effects that all our teachings will have on various people and so on.
+We need to get rid of this second set of obscurations in order to achieve enlightenment.

-And in order to eliminate each of these sets of obscurations we need this discriminating awareness of voidness.
+In order to eliminate each of these sets of obscurations, we need this discriminating awareness of voidness.

 (42) Therefore, in order to rid yourself of all obscurations, without exception, regarding the disturbing emotions and knowable phenomena, always meditate on the yoga of far-reaching discriminating awareness together with methods.

-If we speak of the obscurations preventing liberation as basically our ignorance or unawareness of voidness and the disturbing emotions and attitudes that come from that and the legacies from our previous unawareness that cause this to recur, then the obscurations that prevent omniscience refers to the habits of that unawareness.
-The habits are what causes things to appear as if they were truly existent or solidly existent – they go with the unawareness itself, where you grasp at it and believe it to exist in the way that it appears.
+If we speak of the obscurations preventing liberation as basically our ignorance or unawareness of voidness and the disturbing emotions and attitudes that come from that and the legacies from our previous unawareness that cause these to recur, then the obscurations that prevent omniscience refers to the habits of that unawareness.
+The habits are what cause things to appear as if they were truly existent or solidly existent; they go with the unawareness itself, where we grasp at and believe things to exist in the way that they appear.

-To get rid of both these sets of obscuration we need this discriminating awareness of voidness to get rid of our unawareness.
-And we need this in conjunction with the methods.
+To get rid of both these sets of obscurations, we need this discriminating awareness of voidness to get rid of our unawareness.
+We need this in conjunction with the methods.
 Just sitting and gaining this discriminating awareness by itself is not sufficient.

 (43) This is because discriminating awareness lacking methods as well as methods lacking discriminating awareness have been said still to be bondage.
 Therefore, never abandon having both.

-If we have just this discriminating awareness of voidness, but we don’t actually involve ourself with methods of helping others and actually help others, then that just remains intellectual knowledge.
+If we have just this discriminating awareness of voidness, but we don’t actually involve ourselves with the methods for helping others and actually help others, then that just remains intellectual knowledge.
 We don’t actually apply it in a practical way.
-And in order for that discriminating awareness to get deeper and deeper, we need some positive force behind it; otherwise we’re not able to really get deeper insights.
-That discriminating awareness by itself, if we just approach it in a very dry way, without actually doing anything to build up positive energy, it’s not going to get deep enough.
+In order for that discriminating awareness to get deeper and deeper, we need some positive force behind it; otherwise, we’re not able to really get deeper insights.
+That discriminating awareness by itself, if we just approach it in a very dry way, without actually doing anything to build up positive energy, is not going to get deep enough.

-Similarly “methods lacking discriminating awareness.”
-In other words, if we just try to help others as much as possible, but without that discriminating awareness in terms of what’s appropriate, what’s inappropriate, how do they exist, how do we exist, and so on, then we can easily have our help degenerate into a big ego-trip and that also is not going to bring liberation or enlightenment.
-So, in either case it’s “said still to be bondage.”
-We need both; it says “never abandon having both.”
+Similarly, “methods lacking discriminating awareness” in other words, if we just try to help others as much as possible, but without that discriminating awareness in terms of what’s appropriate, what’s inappropriate, how they exist, how we exist, and so on, then we can easily have our help degenerate into a big ego trip; that is also not going to bring liberation or enlightenment.
+In either case, it’s “said still to be bondage.”
+We need both, it says, “never abandon having both.”

-Then what actually is this division between discriminating awareness and methods?
-Atisha elaborates this in the next two verses:
+What actually is this division between discriminating awareness and methods?
+Atisha elaborates in the next two verses:

 (44) To get rid of doubts concerning what is discriminating awareness and what are methods, I shall clarify the actual division between methods and discriminating awareness.